yrouben/6834-Grand-Challenge/README.md

 ~/catkin_ws$ rosrun cogrob achieve-sim-goals
 ```

-To edit the locations that the robot travels to modify `cogrob/data/sim-map.yaml`.
+To edit the locations that the robot travels to, modify `cogrob/data/sim-map.yaml`.